google/transit/gtfs-realtime/spec/en/trip-updates.md

 There should be **at most** one trip update for each scheduled trip.
 In case there is no trip update for a scheduled trip, it will be concluded that no realtime data is available for the trip.
 The data consumer should **not** assume that the trip is running on time.

+If a vehicle is serving multiple trips within the same block (for more information about trips and blocks, please refer to [GTFS trips.txt](https://github.com/google/transit/blob/master/gtfs/spec/en/reference.md#tripstxt)):
+* the feed should include a TripUpdate for the trip currently being served by the vehicle as well as a another TripUpdate for the next trip in the block.
+Including multiple TripUpdates for the same vehicle avoids prediction "pop-in" for riders as the vehicle transitions from one trip to another and also gives riders advance notice of delays that impact downstream trips (e.g., when the known delay exceeds planned layover times between trips).
+* the respective TripUpdate entities are not required to be added to the feed in the same order that they are scheduled in the block.
+For example, if there are trips with `trip_ids` 1, 2, and 3 that all belong to one block, and the vehicle travels trip 1, then trip 2, and then trip 3, the `trip_update` entities may appear in any order - for example, adding trip 2, then trip 1, and then trip 3 is allowed.

 ## Stop Time Updates

 A trip update consists of one or more updates to vehicle stop times, which are referred to as [StopTimeUpdates](reference.md#StopTimeUpdate).
 These can be supplied for past and future stop times.
 You are allowed, but not required, to drop past stop times.
 Producers should not drop a past `StopTimeUpdate` if it refers to a stop with a scheduled arrival time in the future for the given trip (i.e. the vehicle has passed the stop ahead of schedule), as otherwise it will be concluded that there is no update for this stop.